brendancooley/tpsp/tpsp.md

 I take these estimated trade policies as the equilibrium output of the model developed here.
 I assume these policies are measured with error and construct an estimator that minimizes the magnitude of the resulting error vector.
 I sample from bootstrapped iterations of the trade policy estimation routine and re-compute parameter estimates many times in order to construct confidence intervals around my point estimates.

 Estimating the magnitude of these trade policies and tracing their impact government welfare requires specifying a model of the international economy.
-This model, which follows closely that of @Eaton2002, can be represented succinctly as a mapping $h(\bm{\tau}, \bm{Z}_h; \bm{\theta}_h) \rightarrow \bm{w}$ where $\bm{\tau}$ is a vector of trade policies, $\bm{Z}_h$ is a vector of economic data (including information on national accounts, price levels, trade flows, and freight costs), and $\bm{\theta}_h$ is a vector of parameters to be calibrated to match empirical analogues. $\bm{w}$ is a vector of wage levels, one for every country, from which equilibrium trade flows and price levels can be calculated.
+This model, which follows closely that of @Eaton2002, can be represented succinctly as a mapping $h(\bm{\tau}, \bm{Z}_h; \bm{\theta}_h) = \bm{w}$ where $\bm{\tau}$ is a vector of trade policies, $\bm{Z}_h$ is a vector of economic data (including information on national accounts, price levels, trade flows, and freight costs), and $\bm{\theta}_h$ is a vector of parameters to be calibrated to match empirical analogues. $\bm{w}$ is a vector of wage levels, one for every country, from which equilibrium trade flows and price levels can be calculated.
 Government welfare is modeled below as a function of the outputs of this economy.
 I employ the same model of the international economy used to estimate trade policies in @Cooley2019b to calculate the welfare effects of trade policies in this study.
 The economy, the data required to calibrate it, and the parameter calibration choices I employ are discussed in more detail in Appendix B.

 In the coercive political economy developed below, governments' relative directed war costs are modeled as a function of the military capability ratio between the attacker and defender, the geographic distance between the belligerents, and the gross domestic product of the attacking country.
 I store these observable features in the vector $\bm{Z}$.
 To measure military capability ratios, I employ [SIPRI](https://www.sipri.org/)'s data on military expenditure to measure governments' military capacity.
 These values are displayed in Figure \ref{fig:milex}.
 I use data from @Weidmann2010 to calculate centroid-centroid geographic distance between all countries in my sample.
 Data on gross domestic production comes from the [World Input-Output Database (WIOD)](http://www.wiod.org/home) [@Timmer2015].